AlbertDM/Networking_SwissArmyKnife/README.md

 In summary, PF_RING and io_uring have different focuses and serve different purposes.
 PF_RING specializes in high-speed packet capture and analysis, while io_uring is an I/O interface for efficient asynchronous I/O operations.
 The choice between the two depends on the specific requirements of your application, whether it's more network-centric or requires efficient I/O operations in a broader context.

+### Netlink

+Netlink is a communication mechanism in Linux-based operating systems that allows processes to communicate with the kernel.
+It provides a socket-based interface for sending and receiving network-related messages between user-space processes and the kernel.

+Netlink sockets are typically used for network configuration and monitoring purposes.
+They enable applications to interact with various networking subsystems, such as routing tables, network interfaces, multicast groups, and more.
+Netlink messages contain structured data that represents network-related information and commands.

+In Ubuntu, as well as other Linux distributions, Netlink is extensively used by system tools, network management utilities, and daemons for configuring network settings, monitoring network activity, and performing various network-related operations.

+By utilizing Netlink, applications can dynamically manage network configurations, retrieve network statistics, modify network routing tables, monitor network events, and perform other networking tasks programmatically.

+Netlink provides a flexible and efficient way to communicate between user-space and the kernel, making it a fundamental component of network management in Ubuntu and other Linux-based systems.